Curfew in Columbia as protest over Floyd's death send 4 cops to hospital, 1 critically hurt

 Benjamin said the city welcomes peaceful protest and discourse, "but this is unacceptable."

+“They did a good job,” Benjamin said.
+“But when a protest goes from being peaceful to being violent, the conversation changes.”

+The march was in honor of George Floyd, an African American man, who died in Minneapolis on Monday while handcuffed in police custody.
+Floyd was seen on videos gasping for breath during an arrest in which an officer stayed kneeling for almost eight minutes.
+The officer was arrested on Friday afternoon.

-Echoing coordinated events across the country, crowds marched and rallied on the steps of the S.C.
+Echoing coordinated events across the country, crowds began marching Saturday morning on the steps of the S.C.
 State House.
-While some protests have erupted in violence, the event in the Capital City Saturday remained mostly peaceful.
+While some protests have erupted in violence, the event in the Capital City on Saturday remained mostly peaceful.

 While Floyd's death is just the latest to grip national headlines, organizers said the event was not just in remembrance of him but all victims of police brutality and racial violence, from Mike Brown to Eric Garner.